UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/peony/en_US/index.md

 # Peony
 ## Overview
-The peony can view files and folders on the system categorically, supporting common operations for files and folders, and its main interface is shown in Fig.1.
+The peony can view files and folders on the system categorically, supporting common operations for files and folders, and its main interface is shown in figure below.

 ![Fig.1 Peony-big](image/1.png)